emmajanedrews/base-template/_posts/2017-01-19-4-ways-to-ensure-a-fast-lucrative-home-sale-in-2017.md

 **2. Timing.&nbsp;**When should you sell?
 Usually, it's the spring market, from mid-January to mid-May.
 The sooner you’re on the market, the better, especially this year since the B.C. government introduced a program for first-time home buyers that started on January 16th.&nbsp;

-**3. Target marketing.** Depending on whether we sell your home to a millionaire, a move-up buyer, or someone who is downsizing, we need to target the right market.
+**3. Target marketing.** Depending on whether we sell your home to a millennial, a move-up buyer, or someone who is downsizing, we need to target the right market.

 **4. Hire the right real estate agent and price your home right.&nbsp;**In order to price your home right, we use the past three months of sales in your area and compare the lot size, square footage, and condition of your home.